 And engage the audience they did.
 The actors asked audience members questions, walked through the aisles, and gave some people squirt guns and bubble wands.
 The show was communal and inviting.
 At the same time, I observed that the story was more an excuse to engage with the audience than anything.
 Some actors would go long stretches of a scene barely looking at their partners because everything was directed out past the stage.
 The storytelling got lost, but the opportunity for audience members to feel part of the show was gained.
 Maybe this is the King’s Men way.

-The show can some storytelling and still make sense because the plot and characters of The Tempest aren’t difficult to follow: there is a shipwrecked king who mourns his dead son, an enslaved spirit who wants her freedom, and a duke conspiring to kill his brother for power.
+The show can lose some storytelling and still make sense because the plot and characters of The Tempest aren’t difficult to follow: there is a shipwrecked king who mourns his dead son, an enslaved spirit who wants her freedom, and a duke conspiring to kill his brother for power.
 I give kudos to the cast for making the plot easy to understand, despite the difficult language.
-Additionally, the foley crew and band that amplified the ambience of the scenes without overpowering them.
+Additionally, the foley crew and band amplified the ambience of the scenes without overpowering them.

 I especially appreciated the actors who fully embodied their characters, including Katherine Moulton as the charismatic Prospero.
 Drake Hansen was unapologetically monstrous as Caliban.
 Miranda Maurin brought a lot of clarity to her role as Miranda.
 A few line hiccups hardly stalled the momentum, which was amazing given the actors’ two-week rehearsal period.